 Ideally, store leftover smoked brisket whole in a vacuum-sealed bag or container.
 Ensure the brisket cools down to room temperature and store it in the fridge, where it will still be in perfect shape after 3-4 days.

-How do you reheat leftover smoked brisket?
+How do you reheat leftover smoked beef brisket?

 If you’re serving your smoked brisket the next day, allow it to cool to room temperature and store it, ideally vacuum-sealed and covered in the fridge.
 Reheat using a sous vide method or in a pan in your smoker at 225 degrees Fahrenheit before serving until the brisket reaches 140 degrees Fahrenheit.
 If using the smoker method, top the smoked brisket with a few slices of unsalted butter.

-How long does a brisket take to smoke?
+How long to smoke a brisket

 The point is, in fact, a pointy tip attached to the chest bone.
 This is fattier and tougher than the rest of the brisket or the flat, but more tender and juicy when cooked.
 The flat is also tough with plenty of connective tissue, but it is leaner than the point.
 Most brisket you find in the supermarket comes without the point — a brisket flat and nothing else.
 When you purchase a whole-packer brisket, you’re getting the point and flat.